danielsollondon/platform-engineering/readme.md

 > Note!
   * As you progress with Crossplane and Azure there will be properties that you want Crossplane to intially set and not to track, for example, extensions, observability configurations, Tags etc, in the same way you can do with `ignore_changes` in Terraform.
-For more information on how to handle that, see the [Appendix:Properties that you want Crossplane to intially set and not to track]
+For more information on how to handle that, see the [Appendix:Properties that you want Crossplane to intially set and not to track]().
   * When you review the API documentation, you will see similarities with parameters in CLI and TF, but just be aware there are differences and if you are migrating to Crossplane you will need to check each parameter and how they are are set.